Procedure: Academic staff loadings and allowances

 - The number and sizes of AOUs will be determined in accordance with the Academic School or Department accreditation procedure.

 - The University remunerates its Heads by way of a salary loading based on a formula using a staffing index.
 It refers to the number of equivalent full-time academic staff plus 50% of the FTE Professional staff in the AOU.
 The index is based on staffing numbers at the 31 March census of the preceding year.
-Applications to vary the index can be made to the Director Human Resources.
+Applications to vary the index can be made to the Chief People Officer.

 - The current staffing index is as follows: